LandonScottBridgewater/Backup-Tool/README.md

 # Bridgewater's Backup Tool

-This is a minimal script to backup your local files automatically.
+This is a minimal script to backup your local files.

 ## Requirements